Oxymetaphoric/milestone_project_1/README.md

 About Us, fixed by wrapping images in div and moving the text-center class down a level

+jan 27th: lighthouse revealed a typo that was stopping the pages reporting the HTML lang attribute

 ### HTML/CSS Validators

 ### WAVE